 It is essential to choose tough bags that won’t break under heavy use.
 It is also essential to select a design with strong ties so that filling won’t leak from the heavy bag weight.

-With a variety of choices available, our team at All Stake Supply offer both hessian-made bags and polymer plastic-based bags.
+With a variety of choices available, our team at All Stake Supply offers both hessian-made bags and polymer plastic-based bags.

 We also have a UV-stabilised option available.
 This way, no matter your requirements, there is an option best for your needs.